vernon2gh/make_rootfs/README.md

 $ ./make_rootfs.sh <options>

 Options:
--a, --arch <x86_64/arm64/riscv64>  Specify the architecture -i, --install <software>           Specify the software to be install -m, --mount <directory>            Specifies the mount point for the root filesystem -h, --help                         Display this help
+-a, --arch x86_64/arm64/riscv64  Specify the architecture -i, --install 'software'         Specify the software to be install -m, --mount directory            Specifies the mount point for the root filesystem -h, --help                       Display this help
 ```

 If the `--arch` not specified, defalut target architecture is x86_64.